stepanyukforgit/MPLF_TaskManager/README.md

 -exporting information from the table to text file.

+-exporting information from the table to pdf file.

 Though this project is still beign developed, it can already be used in different companies work.